-When you work in a business that uses liquid filling machinery to package product, you know that having the process be as automated as possible is the goal.
-For instance, having volumetric fillers help fill liquids into containers at an even, consistent fill level, while cooling conveyers help molten products cool off more quickly than traditional conveyer belts.
-One of the last steps in automating the process for a lot of businesses is the capping or sealing of the product .
+When you work in a business that uses liquid-filling machinery to package products, you know that having the process be as automated as possible is the goal.
+For instance, having volumetric fillers help fill liquids into containers at an even, consistent fill level, while cooling conveyers help molten products cool off more quickly than traditional conveyor belts.
+One of the last steps in automating the process for a lot of businesses is the capping or sealing of the product.
 Many businesses choose to do at least part of this process manually, from filling the hopper of caps to the actual capping of the containers.
 Not only is this a tedious process, it takes a lot of time that can be spent focusing on other aspects of your business.
-Thankfully, there are several different machines that can help mitigate the difficulties that come along with manual capping.
+Thankfully, several different machines can help mitigate the difficulties that come along with manual capping.

 Cap sorters are a helpful machine that helps position caps so they are facing the correct direction when the capping machine picks them up to be used.
 Cap sorters are available in an elevator setup, which helps bring up a supply of caps to the capping machine, or a vibratory setup, which works by shaking the surface that the caps are on until the cap switches to being positioned correctly.
 These machines ensure that the capping machines can do their job efficiently once the caps are ready to be placed.